FHS student to be honored as U.S. Presidential Scholar

-Farmington High School senior Diep H. Phan is among 161 high school students named 2023 U.S. Presidential Scholars.
+Farmington High School senior Diep H. Phan is among 161 American high school students named to the 2023 U.S. Presidential Scholars list.

 U.S. Secretary of Education Miguel Cardona recently announced the 59th class of U.S. Presidential Scholars.
 He recognized Phan and her fellow 160 high school seniors for their accomplishments in academics, the arts, and career and technical education fields.